erstrom/opencv-home-cam/README.rst

 - **TIME_STAMP_DATE**: A human readable string of the time stamp in the following format: YYYY-MM-DD HH:MM:SS
 - **CASCADE**: The cascade file that trigged the action invocation.
+- **IMAGE_PATH**: The path to a jpg file containing the frame that caused the action to be invoked.

 If the action is associated with several cascades, the action script might be launch several time for each cascade that has yielded an object detection.